almibe/ligature-components/README.md

 # Ligature Components

+## Note: Work on this project has moved to https://github.com/almibe/ligature-lab

 This project contains a set of Web Components made using [Lit](https://lit.dev) and [Shoelace](https://shoelace.style) that are intented to be used with various [Ligature](https://ligature.dev) projects.

 ## Developing